MediatedCommunications/AlphaDrive.BrowserLink/README.md

-# AlphaDrive.BrowserLink
+# Faster Suite.BrowserLink
-a alpha drive extension
+A Faster Suite extension
-that you can open file in AlphaDrive
+that you can open file in Faster Suite